SolarCS/feathers-hook-breaker/README.md

   1. Require the `AdapterService` from '@feathersjs/adapter-commons' at the top of the file:
   2. Have your service extend `AdapterService`, complete with the necessary constructor:
+  3. Add `super(options, app)` to the `constructor` function in the class definition.
-  3. Inside the service, define the hookless (ex: `_create` instead of `create`) version of every method you intend to protect (to protect the entire service, define ALL hookless methods).
+  4. Inside the service, define the hookless (ex: `_create` instead of `create`) version of every method you intend to protect (to protect the entire service, define ALL hookless methods).
-  4. Unless you plan to override the hookless method beyond the default Feathersjs definition, `return super._theMethod(args)` inside the function definition.
+  5. Unless you plan to override the hookless method beyond the default Feathersjs definition, `return super._theMethod(args)` inside the function definition.

 In the end, an entirely-protected service's `class.js` file would look like this: